Bishops' Support for War Underpins Collection for Military Archdiocese

 There is now no possibility of a U.S. war being just.
 The only role for a chaplain in an unjust war would be to urge refusal of orders to carry weapons or kill.
+Catholics should insist that their bishop teach with moral certainty that US wars are just before contributing to this collection.
 The bishops should have been debating how to dissolve the AMS, not extraordinary ways to further fund it.
 Perhaps that topic will come up as they enjoy another fine meal paid for by the Pentagon and hosted by the military chaplains when their Fall meeting opens on St. Martin's feast day- while the AMS is still counting its blood money.
 St. Martin of Tours, pray for us!

 — Mark Scibilia-Carver